Carthage/Carthage/README.md

 In the Test target under the _Build Settings_ tab, add `@loader_path/Frameworks` to the _Runpath Search Paths_ if it isn't already present.

 In rare cases, you may want to also copy each dependency into the build product (e.g., to embed dependencies within the outer framework, or make sure dependencies are present in a test bundle).
-To do this, create a new “Copy Files” build phase with the “Frameworks” destination, then add the framework reference there as well.
+To do this, create a new _Copy Files_ build phase with the _Frameworks_ destination, then add the framework reference there as well.

 ### Upgrading frameworks